bhavanijs/stress_management_dashboard/README.md

 # Stress_Management_Dashboard
-This project is a Power BI dashboard designed to analyze and visualize factors affecting student mental stress levels.
+This project is a Power BI dashboard designed to analyze and visualize factorsaffecting student mental stress levels.
 It highlights patterns, correlations, and actionable insights to improve well-being and performance through interactive visuals.

 ## Datasets used
 - <a href="https://github.com/bhavanijs/stress_management_dashboard/blob/main/Mental_Stress_Data.xlsx">Mental Stress Data</a>